2 CFR 200

-In order to ensure that federal grant awards are handled in a fiscally responsible manner, the Office of Management and Budget (OMB) issued Circular A-133 and extended the audit requirements to all grantees, including for-profit Companies.
+In order to ensure that federal grant awards are handled in a fiscally responsible manner, the Office of Management and Budget (OMB) issued 2 CFR 200 UNIFORM ADMINISTRATIVE REQUIREMENTS, COST PRINCIPLES, AND AUDIT REQUIREMENTS FOR FEDERAL AWARDS.

-Organizations with revenues that exceed $500,000 per year or more in federal funds (irrespective of amounts drawn) during their fiscal year must have an annual audit performed in accordance with OMB Circular A-133.
+Organizations with expenditures from SBIR.
+STTR, BARDA, ARPA-E and EERE awards that exceed $750,000 in federal funds (irrespective of amounts drawn) during their fiscal year must have an annual audit performed in accordance with UGA.

 From the receipt of a Notice of Grant Award (NGA), policies and procedures that document direct and indirect grant expenditures will be tested to ensure that spending occurs in accordance with all applicable laws, rules, regulations, and terms and conditions governing your grant.
 The burden of proof rests with the grantee.

-The level of accounting required by a small business subject to OMB A-133 is far greater than the acceptable accounting system needed for Phase 1 Grant and Contract awardees in several regards.
+The level of accounting required by a small business subject to UGA is far greater than the acceptable accounting system needed for Phase 1 Grant and Contract awardees in several regards.

 Some of the significant elements to be tested during the audit include: